-The art of cross-stitch Is done by applying thread stitches onto a base fabric which can be made of cotton, wool, linen or silk.
+The art of cross-stitch Is done by applying thread stitches onto a base fabric made of cotton, wool, linen or silk.
 The threads can be cotton, metallic, silk or rayon.
-As with any hand-worked piece, care must be taken to preserve the work and time that has been invested.
+As with any handcrafted piece, care must be taken to preserve the work.

 First Things First

-This may be enough to brighten the piece and give it the look you need.
-If the piece is still dirty, you can clean it by hand washing.
+This may be enough to brighten the piece and give it the look you desire.
+If the piece is still dirty, you can move onto hand washing.
 If the piece has great monetary or sentimental value, consider consulting with a professional textile conservator.
 Your local art museum should be able to recommend one.

 Test for Colorfastness

-If you forgot to test or someone else washed it and the colors ran, you can follow these steps to treat the dye stains.
-However, it may take many, many soakings because the thread that was not colorfast will continue to bleed until all of the loose dye is exhausted.
+If you forgot to test or someone else washed it and the colors ran, you can treat the dye stains with oxygen bleach but it may take many, many soakings because the thread that was not colorfast will continue to bleed until all of the loose dye is exhausted.

 Hand Wash or DIY Dry Clean?

-If the piece is really dirty, you can hand wash.
-Remove the piece from the pillow, footstool or backing.
-If the edges have not been finished, you will need to tape or sew the edges to keep the piece from raveling.
+If the piece is very dirty, you can hand wash.
+Remove the piece from the pillow, footstool or frame backing.
+If the edges have not been finished, you will need to tape or sew the edges to keep the fabric from unraveling.

-If you have a specific stain on the unstitched portion of your background, refer to our stain removal guide and follow the directions for that specific stain.
-Always be careful to avoid using harsh products on the stitched areas because the thread may not be colorfast.
-OxyClean is recommended for most stain removal uses.
+If you have a specific stain on the unstitched portion of the background, refer to a stain removal guide and follow the directions for that specific stain.
+Always be careful to avoid any harsh products on the stitched areas because the thread may not be colorfast.
+An oxygen-based bleach and water solution is recommended for most stain removal uses.

 To hand wash, fill a deep, laundry sink with cold water.
-Be certain that the sink is very clean and has no residue from cleaning agents that could cause damage to the piece.
-Use a liquid detergent that is gentle and free of dyes and perfumes.
-A liquid detergent will disperse in the water and leave less residue on the fabric.
+Be certain that the sink is very clean and has no residue from cleaning agents that could damage the piece.
+Use a liquid detergent that is gentle and free of dyes and perfumes that will disperse in the water and leave less residue on the fabric.
 Never use a detergent that contains lemon oil or juice.
 The acid can tarnish metallic threads.

 Place your piece in the water, being certain that the entire piece gets wet.
 Gently move the piece around in the water.
 Allow the piece to remain in the water for about 10 minutes.
-Next, drain the wash water and fill the sink again with fresh water.
-Repeat draining and refilling the sink until the water and piece are soap free – clear water and no suds.
+Drain the wash water and fill the sink again with fresh water.
+Repeat the draining and refilling of the sink until the water and piece are soap free.

 Drying and Pressing

-Do not wring the wet piece.
+Do not wring the freshly washed wet piece.
 Roll it in a towel and squeeze gently to remove excess water.
 Place the cross-stitch flat on a dry towel and allow to dry.
 If the piece needs pressing, place a thick white towel on the ironing board.
-Put the cross-stitch face down on the towel, place a lightweight white cloth over the back to prevent snagging threads and press on the back.
+Put the cross-stitch face down on the towel, place a lightweight white cloth over the back to prevent snagging threads and press on the back with a warm iron.

 If, after cleaning, your piece still has stains, you may be able to salvage it by hiding the stain.
 Additional stitching may cover the stain or the design could be cut out and appliquéd onto another background.
 If the piece has historical value, you should not damage the piece by trying to correct the work yourself.